deviousdevops/ie-bank-2024/docs/full_stack_developers.md

 The Test/Behavior Driven Development (TDD/BDD) strategy defines how the team designs tests and selects User Stories to drive development through testing.

 - **TDD/BDD Strategy**: [TDD/BDD Strategy URL]

 ---

-## Inner Loop and Outer Loop Definition

-This section explains the concept of inner and outer loops, defining how they apply to the development and testing processes for IE Bank.

-- **Inner Loop and Outer Loop Definition**: [Inner Loop and Outer Loop Definition URL]

----